Hyde Park, Chicago: South Kenwood

+U.S. President Barack Obama lived in Hyde park for 12 years and has owned a home adjacent to Hyde Park since 2005.

 Although the neighborhood bounded by 47th Street on the north, 51st Street (Hyde Park Boulevard) on the south, Cottage Grove Avenue on the west, and Lake Michigan on the east is officially the southern half of the Kenwood community area, it is often considered part of Hyde Park due to the two areas' shared culture and history; "Hyde Park-Kenwood" is thus sometimes applied to this collective area (as in, e.g., the "Hyde Park-Kenwood Historic District").
 Some differences are nonetheless apparent: unlike Hyde Park, which is dominated by three- and four-story apartment buildings and modest family homes, southern Kenwood boasts a great many luxurious mansions, built mainly at the end of the nineteenth and the beginning of the twentieth centuries for wealthy Chicagoans.
 A number of prominent Chicagoans currently reside or own homes in this area, including former U.S. president Barack Obama and Nation of Islam leader Louis Farrakhan.
 Boxer Muhammad Ali and former Nation of Islam leader Elijah Muhammad also once resided in south Kenwood.

 Demographics

-Diversity

-U.S. President Barack Obama has lived near Hyde Park for more than twenty years.
+Pope Leo XIV completed graduate studies while living in Hyde Park.

 Hyde Park is a very racially diverse neighborhood.
-Per 2020 U.S. census data, the neighborhood's residents are 45.6% white, 26.7% Black, 14.6% Asian, and 7.2% Hispanic, while a further 5.9% identified as belonging to two or more races.
+As of 2023, the neighborhood's residents are 40.2% White, 28.0% Black, 15.5% Asian, and 8.0% Hispanic, while a further 8.3% identified as belonging to two or more races.
 The neighborhood's northern and southern halves exhibit some demographic differences, however: south of 55th Street, the population is predominantly white and Asian-American, with a smaller percentage of African-Americans and Hispanics.
 North of 55th Street, African-Americans make up approximately half of the population, and there is a more robust Hispanic presence.

 Hyde Park's location in the center of the predominantly African-American South Side, as well as the neighborhood's large population of affluent and upper-middle class Black residents, have made it an important cultural and political hub for Chicago's Black community.
 Many of Chicago's prominent African-American politicians live or have lived in Hyde Park, including former Chicago mayor Harold Washington, the city's first Black mayor; former U.S. Senator Carol Moseley Braun, the first Black female U.S. senator; former U.S. President Barack Obama; Toni Preckwinkle, the current President of the Cook County Board of Commissioners; and Kwame Raoul, the current Attorney General of Illinois.